Robert Q. Williams: Early life and career

 Williams was born in Darlington, South Carolina on July 12, 1964.
 As a young child, Williams was a Cub Scout and coached sports like basketball, football, and baseball.
 Williams is an Atlanta Braves fan.
 However, he used to like the Los Angeles Dodgers in the early 80's.
 Williams grew up with his parents in Baptist faith.

 Education

 After graduating from his local public school, Williams attended the historically black Voorhees College in Denmark, South Carolina in 1982–1984 before joining the military.
 Upon returning, Williams went back to Voorhees College from 1990–1991 to finish his Bachelor of Science degree on funds from the G.I.
 Bill and is in the Voorhees College Hall of Fame.
 Williams entered the workforce as a social worker; helping the community and elderly people while also working for the department of special needs and disabilities.

 Family and personal life

-Williams met his wife Janice Ham in high school through a friend in the early 90's and they have been married since 1992 with three children: Rodrick, Jacobi, and Gerrel Williams.
-Janice Ham works as a teacher.
+Williams met his wife Janice Ham in high school through a friend in the early 90's and they have been married since 1992 with three children: Rodrick, Jacobie, and Jarell Williams.
+Janice serves as a teacher and community organizer.